-Description - Our Stone Flex tiles provide you with the look and feel of natural stone without the cold hard feeling natural stone can bring.
+Description - Our Stone Flex Tiles provide you with the look and feel of natural stone without the cold hard feeling natural stone can bring.
 Featuring several different stone patterns, these interlocking tiles are sure to add a level of sophistication to any room.
-Since these tiles are an interlocking tile, installation of your new floor is a breeze.
-No need for grout or mastic, you can now spend less time installing your new floor and more time enjoying it.
-Not only is installation of your new floor simple and easy, it is also very easy to clean and maintain only needing to damp mop the floor with mild soap and water as needed.
-Our Stone Flex tiles have also been built to last and are backed by a 10 year warranty ensuring your new floor will last for years to come.
+Since these tiles interlock, you can now spend less time installing your new floor and more time enjoying it with no need for grout or mastic.
+Plus, Stone Flex Tiles are very easy to clean and maintain only needing to damp mop the floor with mild soap and water as needed.
+Our Stone Flex tiles have also been built to last and are backed by a 10-year warranty ensuring your new floor will last for years to come.

 Note: Strata is not a continuous pattern from tile to tile

 Size – 20" x 20" (6 Tiles per Case)

 Recommended Uses – Stone Flex Tiles have been used successfully in both commercial and residential spaces and are versatile enough to be installed in garages, living rooms, kitchens, dining rooms, bedrooms, bathrooms, basements, dens, family rooms, rec rooms, playrooms, indoor patios, and anywhere else a soft, warm stone floor is desired.

 Available For Order - Ships between Sep 30 - Oct 7

 Luxury Vinyl tiles and planks are easy to keep clean and maintain.
 Maintenance of the floor typically includes:

 - Always use plywood or other boards when moving heavy objects across the floor to avoid scratching the floor surface.

 - Use felt pads under chair and furniture legs to prevent scratching of the floor surface.